-Before I get to discussing specific models or naming any winners in the best camera strap guide, let’s have a quick chat about the different ways you can carry your camera.
+Before discussing specific models or naming winners in the best camera strap guide, let’s have a quick chat about the different ways you can carry your camera.
 I want to make sure you get the right strap for the job!

-When you carry a camera in this way it causes the lens to hang downward instead of pointing out away from the body as it does with the traditional strap mounting technique.
-This makes it easier to move amongst a crowd, makes it less likely for you to bang the lens on something while you walk, and it greatly reduces the bobbing motion (and resulting fatigue) caused by a longer, heavier lens.
+Carrying a camera this way causes the lens to hang downward instead of pointing away from the body, as it does with the traditional strap mounting technique.
+This makes it easier to move amongst a crowd, makes it less likely for you to bang the lens on something while you walk, and dramatically reduces the bobbing motion (and resulting fatigue) caused by a longer, heavier lens.

-It’s not necessary to use this other mounting method with tiny cameras that have small lenses, such as a Leica or a Fujifilm X100, but with a larger camera once you try carrying your camera this way you’ll never go back to doing it the ‘normal’ way.
-Later in the article I will discuss some options for converting a normal strap into something that can carry a camera in this way.
+It’s not necessary to use this other mounting method with tiny cameras that have small lenses, such as a Leica or a Fujifilm X100.
+Still, with a larger camera, once you try carrying your camera this way, you’ll never go back to doing it the ‘normal’ way.
+Later in the article, I will discuss some options for converting a regular strap into something that can carry a camera in this way.

 A sling strap is distinctly different from a regular camera shoulder strap.
 While a shoulder strap has two mounting points, a sling has just one single mounting point on the camera, and both ends of the strap converge into that one point.
-A sling strap will come with a mounting point that screws into the 1/4 20″ tripod socket on your camera, and the strap itself attaches to that with some form of quick-release mechanism.
+A sling strap will come with a mounting point that screws into the 1/4 20″ tripod socket on your camera, and the strap attaches to that, usually with a quick-release mechanism.

-This means that with a sling strap, the camera hangs upside down by your side, as these straps are designed to be worn in a cross-body style, and not just around your neck.
-Hanging a camera on your side like this, from the bottom, has the same benefits discussed in the previous segment.
-The lens points downwards and doesn’t get in the way or cause unnecessary bobbing and fatigue while you walk.
+This means that with a sling strap, the camera hangs upside down by your side, as these straps are designed to be worn in a cross-body style and not just around your neck.
+When a camera hangs at your side, with the strap attached to its base, the lens points downwards and doesn’t get in the way or cause unnecessary bobbing and fatigue while you walk.

-The other huge difference between a sling strap and a shoulder strap is that on a sling, the camera itself isn’t fixed to the strap at one point.
+The other massive difference between a sling strap and a shoulder strap is that on a sling, the camera isn’t fixed to the strap at one point.
 The camera moves along the strap when you pick it up to shoot.
 In turn, this means that the shoulder padding on the strap always stays on your shoulder in the most comfortable position, and the strap won’t get tangled up in clothing or hair when you pick the camera up.
 Only the camera moves!
-It simply glides up the strap, and then back down again when you put the camera back by your side.
+It glides up the strap and back down again when you put the camera back by your side.

 Note: Asymmetrically designed sling straps, such as the BlackRapid Sport Breathe, are sold in both left-handed and right-handed versions.

-Only really suitable for use with larger mirrorless cameras or DSLRs, a hand strap can achieve much of the function of a wrist strap and be used for the same reasons.
-The only addition I would make to that is they can also be good for making sure that you don’t drop your camera.
-Tightening a good hand strap is like glueing your camera to your hand, but they work best when the camera has a good chunky hand grip to grab hold of in the first place.
+Only suitable for use with larger mirrorless cameras or DSLRs, a hand strap can achieve much of the function of a wrist strap and be used for the same reasons.
+The only addition I would make to that is they can also be suitable for ensuring that you don’t drop your camera.
+Tightening a good hand strap is like glueing your camera to your hand, but they work best when the camera has an excellent chunky hand grip to grab hold of in the first place.

 In a Hurry?

-If you’re in a hurry and need a quick solution without reading all the details, you can’t go wrong with the Slide Lite strap from Peak Design.
-It walks a good middle ground between weight distribution and bulk, which makes it suitable for a wide variety of camera sizes from pro to mirrorless.
+If you’re in a hurry and need a quick solution without reading all the details, you can’t go wrong with the Peak Design Slide Lite strap.
+It walks a good middle ground between weight distribution and bulk, which makes it suitable for a wide variety of camera sizes, from pro to mirrorless.